Uber Eats Logo

 • Regional operations/manager roles: $80,000–$140,000

-Delivery partners earn per trip plus incentives; income depends on hours and market dynamics.
-Salaries are competitive in tech hubs but vary by cost of living.
+Delivery partners earn per trip plus incentives; actual income depends on hours and local market conditions.
+Pay is competitive in tech hubs but scales with cost of living.

 Bonuses & Incentives

-Bonuses are typically tied to performance, team goals, and company metrics.
-Equity or restricted stock units are common for full-time roles, offering upside over time.
-Delivery partners and couriers get dynamic incentives, surge pricing, and per-trip bonuses, which can meaningfully boost earnings during peak times.
+Bonuses tie to individual performance, team goals, and company results.
+Equity and restricted stock units are standard for full-time roles.
+Delivery partners get dynamic incentives, surge pricing, and per-trip bonuses that can add up meaningfully during busy periods.

 Health and Insurance Benefits

-Full-time employees usually receive comprehensive health plans: medical, dental, and vision options, plus mental health resources.
-Retirement savings options and some level of employer matching are offered.
-Parental leave and wellness programs are commonly available, with specifics varying by country.
+Full-time employees get comprehensive coverage: medical, dental, and vision, plus mental health resources.
+Retirement savings with some employer matching, parental leave, and wellness programs are all part of the package — specifics vary by country.

 Employee Engagement and Events

-Teams host town halls, hackathons, lunch-and-learns, and offsites to foster engagement.
-Food-focused events are frequent and well-liked.
-Virtual events and recognition programs are also used to keep distributed teams connected.
-Engagement tends to be high on teams where leadership prioritizes morale.
+Town halls, hackathons, lunch-and-learns, and offsites are common.
+Food-focused events are frequent and genuinely popular.
+Virtual events and recognition programs help keep distributed teams connected.
+Engagement tends to be higher on teams where managers actually prioritize it.

 Remote Work Support

-Remote work is supported with flexible and hybrid models.
-The company will provide equipment allowances, collaboration tools, and remote onboarding resources.
-Remote work support is robust for many functions, but in-person collaboration remains important for certain projects and regions.
+Flexible and hybrid models are supported.
+The company provides equipment allowances, collaboration tools, and remote onboarding resources.
+Remote works well for many functions, though some projects and regions still lean on in-person time.

 Average Working Hours

-Average hours for corporate roles are around 40–50 per week, with spikes during launches and high-traffic seasons.
-Delivery partners set their own hours; some work a few hours weekly while others treat it as full-time.
+Corporate roles average around 40–50 hours per week, with spikes during launches and high-traffic periods.
+Delivery partners set their own hours — some work a few hours a week, others treat it as full-time.

 Attrition Rate & Layoff History